redewiedergabe/corpus/README.md

 Homepage: www.redewiedergabe.de

-Detailed information about the corpus can be found in the [Wiki](https://github.com/redewiedergabe/corpus/wiki/The-%22Redewiedergabe%22-corpus).

 **Note**: The corpus is currently on its beta release and will be extended in the future.
 If you encounter any issues or have any questions, please use [Github's Issues tracker](https://github.com/redewiedergabe/corpus/issues).